platformio/platformio-docs/projectconf/section_env_general.rst

 :ref:`platforms` name.

-PlatformIO allows to use specific version of platform using `Semantic Versioning <http://semver.org>`_ (X.Y.Z=MAJOR.MINOR.PATCH) or VCS (Git, Mercurial and Subversion).
+PlatformIO allows one to use specific version of platform using `Semantic Versioning <http://semver.org>`_ (X.Y.Z=MAJOR.MINOR.PATCH) or VCS (Git, Mercurial and Subversion).